jundalisay/superb/content/en/research/mohammad/quran/sura-005d.md

 He will say, “Glory be to You!
 It is not for me to say what I have no right to.
 Had I said it, You would have known it.
 You know what is in my soul, and I do not know what is in your soul.

-117. I only told them what You commanded me: that you shall worship Allah, my Lord and your Lord.
+{{< s v="117" >}} I only told them what You commanded me: that you shall worship Allah, my Lord and your Lord.

-And I was a witness over them while I was among them; but when You took me to Yourself, you became the Watcher over them—You are Witness over everything.
+I was a witness over them while I was among them; but when You took me to Yourself, you became the Watcher over them—You are Witness over everything.

-118. If You punish them, they are Your servants; but if You forgive them, You are the Mighty and Wise.”
+{{< s v="118" >}} If You punish them, they are Your servants; but if You forgive them, You are the Mighty and Wise.”

-119. Allah will say, “This is a Day when the truthful will benefit from their truthfulness.”
+{{< s v="119" >}}  Allah will say, “This is a Day when the truthful will benefit from their truthfulness.”

 They will have Gardens beneath which rivers flow, wherein they will remain forever. <!-- Allah is pleased with them, and they are pleased with Him.
 That is the great attainment. -->